shashank1300/gz_wgpu_rt_lidar/README.md

 This is package designed to be built on ros2 jazzy.
 You will need a recent version of [rust](https://www.rust-lang.org/tools/install), a non-apple ray-tracing enabled GPU (NVidia RTX or above, AMD RX6000 and above, steamdeck or intel battlemage)

-You will also need rerun as currently this prototype directly visuallizes the depth data on the GPU as a rerun object.
+You will also need [rerun](https://rerun.io/) as currently this prototype directly visuallizes the depth data on the GPU as a rerun object.
 ## Build from source
 On ros2 jazzy:
 ```
-git clone
+git clone git@github.com:arjo129/gz_wgpu_rt_lidar.git
+rosdep install --src gz_wgpu_rt_lidar
+colcon build
 ```

 ## Supported platform